 This is the most important part of the CV.
 In order to construct a timeline of work experience, jobs are listed in chronological order, starting with the most recent first and including the duration, position title, and responsibilities.
 The same structure is used for those who have had different positions within the same company or changed companies within a corporate group.

 The name of the organization where you have worked does not have to be stated but it is useful to describe its size (number of employees, turnover) and sector.
 Furthermore, if you are applying for a position at middle-upper management levels, you can include the name of the person(s) to whom you reported and any resources you managed or coordinated.

 Finally, if the CV is in English, it is always advisable to include an Italian version.

 Without going into extensive detail, you can mention hobbies, interests, roles/positions in associations or groups, particularly if these highlight organizational and leadership activities.There are two final considerations to make to avoid that a good CV gets discarded.
-One is the authorization for the treatment of personal data according to the new Italian Privacy law (article 13 Legislative Decree 196/2003) which must be included.
+One is the authorization for the treatment of personal data according to the Privacy law in force(i.e. GDPR UE 2016/679) which must be included.
 The other deals with theappearance of the CV: spelling and grammar mistakes or typos are all unacceptable regardless of the position for which one is applying.